hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 A kernel gets the memory of its arguments from a host device or other kernel, runs the computation, and returns the results to the host device.
-This is done through communication channels, which are explicitly defined in the kernel arguments.
+This is done through communication streams, which are explicitly defined in the kernel arguments.
 Inputs and outputs may be sent and received in a streaming fashion.
-If an argument channel may be only read from or written to, it is marked as `readonly` or `writeonly`, respectively.
+If an argument stream may be only read from or written to, it is marked as `readonly` or `writeonly`, respectively.

 ### Place block